junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "Not the 'best friend' part."
 Dean swallows, feeling a funny twist in the gut.

 "We were practically together every single day, I was always so happy to just *be* around her.
 But she never really looked at me that way.
 And you know what she said when she told people why we were just 'best friend'?"
 Rory pauses for a brief moment, not really waiting for an answer.
+Dean just waits.

 "Because she thought I wasn't into girls."
-Rory chuckles softly, "Because I never spared a look at any other girls."
+Rory chuckles softly.
+"Because I never spared a look at any other girls."

-"That's how she realized you love her."
-Dean guesses.
+"That's how she realized you love her," Dean guesses.

 "Yeah.
 Like I can look at anyone other than her."
 Rory smiles, sinking in his memory.
 "Then we got engaged, then she ran away with the Doctor the night before our wedding."

 "What?"
-Dean almost laughs, but he manages to stifle the chuckle at the last moment, "Isn't that too late for cold feet?"
+Dean almost laughs, but he manages to stifle the chuckle at the last moment.
+"Isn't that a little too late for cold feet?"

 "I think she was never really sure --" the gleams in Rory's eyes drop a few degrees, he stares at the dusty tiled floor, "-- or it's me that's never confident in her enough.
 When we travel with the Doctor, I always think one day she'd run away with him and never come back again, choosing him over me, choosing the 'Doctor life' over our normal life.
 I mean, why wouldn't she?
 The adventures and stars, killing monsters and saving the world -- that's the story of amazing Amy Pond.
 And silly old me?
 All I ever really wanted is living in a peaceful small town, with her, raising our babies, growing old slowly together.
 But I wasn't sure that's what she wanted too.
 And I was okay with it."